STV News: Broadcast

-In the Central region, STV News at Six is presented jointly from STV's Glasgow and Edinburgh studios.
-The programme includes opt-outs for separate news, sport and weather for the East and West of the region.
+In the Central region, STV News at Six is presented from STV's Glasgow studio.
+The programme includes short opt-outs for separate news and weather for the East and West of the region.

-In the North, viewers in Tayside and northeast Fife receive a separate 5-minute bulletin during the main STV News at Six each weeknight, presented and produced from STV's studios at Seabraes in Dundee and directed from a technical gallery in Aberdeen.
-While the Tayside bulletin is broadcast, viewers further north see more news from the north-east, Highlands and Islands, broadcast from the main studio in Aberdeen.
+In the North, viewers in Tayside and northeast Fife receive a five-minute opt-out during the main STV News at Six each weeknight.
+While the Tayside opt is broadcast, viewers further north see more news from the north-east, Highlands and Islands - the programme is broadcast from the main studio in Aberdeen.

+The West edition and pan-regional bulletins are streamed live on STV Player.

 All North, East and pan-regional bulletins are broadcast one hour after their original airing on STV +1.
-Bulletins are also available for catch-up for 1 day after broadcast on the STV Player website.
+All versions of STV News at Six, plus weekend bulletins are also available for catch-up for 1 day after broadcast on STV Player.

 Digital

-STV News operates a digital news service via its website and mobile apps.
-It has a dedicated team digital staff working on their website, creating original journalism and collaborating with journalists in the news teams in Glasgow, Edinburgh, Aberdeen, Dundee and Inverness.
+STV News offers digital coverage through its website, native mobile apps, and distribution via platforms like Apple News and Google News.
+Their digital team collaborates with regional newsrooms.
+With over 700,000 followers on Facebook and over 600,000 on X (formerly Twitter), STV News maintains a strong social media presence.